 It is important to point out that, according to GSMA, connectivity (data) revenues represent typically only 5–10% of the overall

 revenue opportunity that connectivity solutions are bringing to device makers.
-It will be interesting to see which market players will actually gain from the service revenue to end
+It will be interesting to see which market players and how will they actually gain from offering connectivity services to end

 Please read about other types of SIM from here.